darold/pgbadger/README.md

     -N | --appname name    : only report on entries for given application name -o | --outfile filename: define the filename for the output.
-Default depends on the output format: out.html, out.txt, out.bin, out.json or out.tsung.
+Default depends on the output format: out.html, out.txt, out.bin, or out.json.
 This option can be used multiple times to output several formats.
-To use json output, the Perl module JSON::XS must be installed, To dump output to stdout, use - as filename.
+To use json output, the Perl module JSON::XS must be installed, to dump output to stdout, use - as filename.
     -O | --outdir path     : directory where out files must be saved.
     -p | --prefix string   : the value of your custom log_line_prefix as defined in your postgresql.conf.
 Only use it if you